 If you are in any type of relationship where you are manipulated, dominated or controlled, then you need some help.
 Being controlling is not caring.
-If you believe your actions, your involvements, your finances or any part of your lifestyle has limited freedom due to someone placing restrictions on you, then stop and ask for help.
+If you believe your actions, your involvements, your finances or any part of your lifestyle have limited freedom due to someone placing restrictions on you, then stop and ask for help.
 You can discover healthier ways of coping and thriving.
 Power and control should not be a part of any relationship.
 Trust and understanding should be.
 All people deserve mutual respect and honor.
 Do not let your valuable life slip into seclusion and submission.
 Rage and resentment can build up, and you can find yourself in what seems like a trapped position.
-There are centers and specialists ready to offer you avenues of strength, safety and success.
+There are centers and specialists ready to offer you avenues of strength, safety, and success.

 When confronted with a crisis

 Survivors of traumatic events are frequently in such a state of shock that simply enduring each day becomes the primary task.
 Examples of traumatic events could include a sudden family death, a spouse announcing an affair or learning that a child that has been arrested.
 A crisis or critical incident is any incident that challenges your normal coping skills.
 The experience of crisis is very individual and involves a number of factors.
 For example, if the event was sudden or unexpected or leaves you lacking any sort of control in the matter, it can be most traumatic.
 If you don’t have support systems or don’t know of resources for recovery, the crisis can be alarming and intense.
 Skilled professionals can guide you through the journey of recovery.